University of Limmerick

 It is the school’s mission is to advance and promote knowledge and learning through academic teaching, groundbreaking research, and scholarship, all set in an environment that is encouraging innovation and continues to uphold the fundamental principles of free expression and inquiry.
-The school focuses particularly on generating knowledge and developing skills relevant to Ireland’s socio-economic needs and development.
+The school focuses particularly on generating knowledge and developing skills relevant to Ireland’s socioeconomic needs and development.

 The University of Limerick was founded in 1972 under the name ‘National Institute for Higher Education’ but in 1989 the school received its classification as the University of Limerick (UL).

-The school offers a wide range of academic programs for undergraduate to doctoral and postdoctoral degrees in the academic disciplines of Arts, Business, Humanities & Social Sciences, Science & Engineering, and Education & Health Sciences.
+The school offers a wide range of academic programs from undergraduate to doctoral and postdoctoral degrees in the academic disciplines of Arts, Business, Humanities & Social Sciences, Science & Engineering, and Education & Health Sciences.

 The University of Limerick is located on a superb and beautiful riverside campus that comprises more than 137 hectares (some 340 acres) on the banks of the River Shannon.
 The campus includes the best cultural, sporting, and recreational facilities that complement the school’s exceptional environment, both for learning and working.
-The school is located some 5 km (3 miles) from Limerick’s city center, and around 20 km (13 miles) from Shannon International Airport.
+The school is located some 5 km (3 miles) from Limerick’s city center and around 20 km (13 miles) from Shannon International Airport.

-The University of Limerick is located next to Ireland’s National Technology Park, or NTP, the first science and technology park in the country that comprises around 265 hectares (around 655 acres). the NTP includes more than 80 businesses and organisations that employ more than 4,000 workers in total.
+The University of Limerick is located next to Ireland’s National Technology Park, or NTP, the first science and technology park in the country that comprises around 265 hectares (around 655 acres). the NTP includes more than 80 businesses and organizations that employ more than 4,000 workers in total.

 You will understand that there is a close interaction and good ties between the National Technology Park and the University.
-The National Technology Park was established to meet up with the needs of knowledge-based and high-tech businesses and provides low density development within a top notch park-like setting.
+The National Technology Park was established to meet up with the needs of knowledge-based and high-tech businesses and provides low-density development within a top notch park-like setting.
 The NTP is providing a broad range of highly flexible infrastructure for businesses and numerous accommodation options for qualifying activities.

 Limerick is situated on the River Shannon which forms an important element and an integral part of the fine character of the town.
 Limerick is a vibrant city that combines innate friendliness with lots of big city amenities.
 This fine a mix guarantees a welcoming and attractive environment for student life.